razvanvancea/cli-weather-script/README.md

 ### **How to use the scripts?**

-Return the weather of **your chosen location** (it will always be the same location set in .bashrc) via CLI:
+Return the weather of **the chosen city ** (you chose it in the 'wb' alias step - .bashrc file) via CLI:
 ```html
 wb
 ```